I told myself if I was going to commit to building a business, I was going to commit to building the business I wanted to lead.

 That meant only working with clients I loved, and only doing work that made me want to bust out joyful dance moves.

-That meant focusing on giving back — especially to other women business owners.
+That meant focusing on giving back — especially to other women business owners of ALL races.
 And that meant investing in a high-level mentor who could show me how to be successful in a way that felt good, so I no longer had to settle.